durgaptm/Data-Analysis/README.md

 This repository contains a portfolio of Projects related to Data Analytics completed by me for academic and self-learning purposes, presented in the forms of Jupyter & Collab notebooks.

-Also, Dashboard Portfolio can be accessed at [Dashboard Portfolio](https://www.novypro.com/profile_projects/durgaptm).
+Also, the Dashboard Portfolio can be accessed at [Dashboard Portfolio](https://www.novypro.com/profile_projects/durgaptm).

 *Note: Data used in the projects (accessed under the Dataset directory) is for demonstration purposes only.*